Pooshman/Image-Rec-Model/README.md

 # Image-Rec-Model
-Hugging Face Image Recognition Specifically Flower Type
+Hugging Face Image Recognition for vegetative flora

 USE THIS LINK TO INSTALL LIBRARIES: